alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_054_eng.md

 # Color Design Notes [Tsujita Kunio]
 ## Episode 54: Once Upon a Time...
 (35) - Hospitalization!
 Surgery!
-That Led to My First "Color Design"! *Tenjō-hen Uchū Kōji* Part 3
+That Led to My First "Color Design"! *Tenjou-hen Uchuu Kouji* Part 3

 Last weekend there was the 17th memorial service for my mother, and I wore a suit for the first time in ages.
 Oh, formal wear (ceremonial clothes) could be called a suit too (bitter laugh).
 I wore formal wear in April, but a regular suit (← confusing) was really over a year ago.
 I was a bit anxious about my body type, but thankfully that was fine (laugh).